vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

 In total, I restored `50 private functions
 <https://github.com/python/cpython/issues/112026#issuecomment-1813191948>`_.
-At November 22, Python 3.13 alpha2 was released with these restored functions.
+At November 22, Python 3.13 alpha 2 was released with these restored functions.
 It seems like the situation is more quiet now.

 Reverting was part of my initial plan, it was clearly announced.
-But I didn't expect that so many people would test Python 3.13 alpha1!
+But I didn't expect that so many people would test Python 3.13 alpha 1!
 I `posted a message to apologize
 <https://discuss.python.org/t/python-3-13-alpha-1-contains-breaking-changes-whats-the-plan/37490/29>`_
 and to give the context of this work.
 Extract:

-    Following the announced plan 22, I reverted 50 private APIs 20 which were removed in Python 3.13 alpha1.
-These APIs will be available again in the incoming Python 3.13 alpha2 (scheduled next Tuesday).
+    Following the announced plan 22, I reverted 50 private APIs 20 which were removed in Python 3.13 alpha 1.
+These APIs will be available again in the incoming Python 3.13 alpha 2 (scheduled next Tuesday).

-    I planned to make Cython, numpy and cffi compatible with Python 3.13 alpha1.
+    I planned to make Cython, numpy and cffi compatible with Python 3.13 alpha 1.
 Well, I missed this release.
 With reverted changes, numpy 1.26.2 can be built successfully, and cffi 1.16.0 just requires a single change
-    13. So we should be good (or almost good) for Python 3.13 alpha2.
+    13. So we should be good (or almost good) for Python 3.13 alpha 2.

     (...)